Khandokar Mahbub Uddin Ahmad

-Khandokar Mahbub Uddin Ahmad (1925-2014) was a Bangladeshi politician and the former Member of Parliament from Dhaka-9.
+Khandokar Mahbub Uddin Ahmad (1925–2014) was a prominent Bangladeshi lawyer, politician and former member of parliament from Dhaka-9.

 Birth and early life

-Khandokar Mahbub Uddin Ahmad was born in the house of late Khandokar Shams Uddin Ahmed in Gopalganj District on 7 December 1925.
+Ahmad was born in the house of late Khandokar Shams Uddin Ahmed in Gopalganj District on 7 December 1925.
+He was a close friend of Sheikh Mujibur Rahman.

 Career

-Ahmad was elected to Parliament from Dhaka-9 as a Bangladesh Nationalist Party candidate in 2001 and served till 2006.
-He was a Member of the Bangladesh Nationalist Party Standing Committee till 2008.
-He served two terms as the President of Supreme Court Bar Association.
+Ahmad was elected to parliament from Dhaka-9 as a Bangladesh Nationalist Party candidate in 2001 and served till 2006.
+He was a member of the Bangladesh Nationalist Party standing committee till 2008.
+He served two terms as the president of Supreme Court Bar Association.

 Death

 Ahmad died on 1 March 2014 in United Hospital, Dhaka.
 He was buried at Azimpur Graveyard.